 Types of Accounting

 Think of forensic accounting as detectives for your financial statements.
-Forensic accountants are mostly called upon to investigate cases of fraud, embezzlement or misappropriations that may have been going on in an organization.
+Forensic accountants are mostly called upon to investigate cases of fraud, embezzlement, or misappropriations that may have been going on in an organization.
 They are also the true valuation experts of property in cases of insurance claims or divorce settlements.
-The results of their findings are of substantive evidence in a court of law.
+The results of their findings are substantive evidence in a court of law.
 Forensic accountants have to be more dynamic than financial accountants in making sense of economic theories and financial information combined with MIS and statistical techniques.

 Apart from fraud detection, forensic accounting also aids in keeping the work of in-house professionals and experts in check.
 In addition to acting as a moral hindrance for employees, it also ensures that the recording and reporting are up to date.
 It facilitates the identification of abnormal and extravagant transactions in the initial stages itself.

-InThenternal Revenue Services (IRS) controls tax accounting.
-A citizen, whether an individual or a body corporate must mandatorily comply with the tax accounting directions.
+InThenternal Revenue Services (IRS) controls tax accounting in the US.
+Whether an individual or a corporate body, a citizen must mandatorily comply with the tax accounting directions.
 The end goal differentiates tax accounting from other types of accounting.
 General accounting is performed to arrive at the profitability of a business and reporting to stakeholders.
 On the other hand, the sole purpose of tax accounting is to compute the tax liability to the government.
-It is important to note that tax accounting does not replace financial or managerial accounting carried on a routine basis.
+It is important to note that tax accounting does not replace financial or managerial accounting carried out on a routine basis.

 There are no rules in management accounting.
 Since it is only for internal purposes, it does not follow a fixed format.
-In fact, management accounting reports are tailored to suit the specific needs of the management and display the crux of information required.
+In fact, management accounting reports are tailored to suit the specific needs of the management and display the crux of the information required.
 This allows the management to highlight only the key information required and initiate problem-solving.